Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/authorization.md

 ### authorization

 The purpose of this service is to validate service consumption permissions and to lookup, grant and revoke those permissions.
-The service is offered for both application and Core/Support Systems.
+The service is offered for both application and Core/Support systems.

 Learn more: <br />
 :material-file-document: [Abstract Service Description (SD)](../assets/sd/5_0_0/authorization_sd.pdf)<br />